Last updated on May 20th, 2020

 The YouTube videos I created for you will help you learn very fast how you can help your child to eat in spite of the eating disorder, and what to do at mealtimes.
 There are also videos to help parents or clinicians be better informed, and there are audios to help frazzled parents get back into wellbeing and compassion.

-To keep informed about new videos I produce, join my mailing list:
+To keep informed about new videos (and anything else) I produce, join my mailing list:

 And/or subscribe to my YouTube channel.